ElinaBoman/the-muscle-factory/README.md

 - Choose buildpack Python and "Save changes".
 Add another buildpack with nodjs.
 Save changes.
 It is important that the buildpacks are added in the correct order.
 Drag and drop buildpacks if they are in the wrong order
 - When buildpacks are in order.
 Locate the "Deploy" tab.
 It's found on the left side of the "Settings" tab
 - In the Deployment method section, choose GitHub to connect to the repository.
 Confirm request to connect to GitHub
-- Search for repo-name.
+- Search for the repo-name.
 This is the name of the repository.
 Click "Search"
 - Click "Connect" to link Heroku app to GitHub repository
 - Scroll down to Automatic deploy section and Manual deploy section
 - Choose how the project should be deployed.
-If Enable Automatic Deploys, Heroku rebuilds the app every time new changes are pushed inside the working enviroment
+If Enable Automatic Deploys, Heroku rebuilds the app every time new changes are pushed inside the working environment
 - If Manual deploy is chosen the current state of the project will be deployed.
 For this alternative click "Deploy Branch".
-- When the project is deployed there will be four green circles with checkmarks inside.
+- When the project is deployed there will be four green circles with check marks inside.
 There should be a message "Your app was successfully deployed.".
-Click the "View" button to see deployed project.
-If steps are followed there should be a mock terminal with project inside of it.
+Click the "View" button to see the deployed project.
+If steps are followed there should be a mock terminal with a project inside of it.
 Program starts automagically

 ### Fork repository in GitHub
 - Log in to your GitHub account, or create a account if you don't have one
 - Go to GitHub repository that you would like to fork.
 To find the repository, search for the repository URL inside the search bar
-- At the top of the site in the right corner of repository page there should be a button called "Fork".
+- At the top of the site in the right corner of the repository page there should be a button called "Fork".
 Click this button
 - Choose where you would like to fork the repository
-- GitHub will then create a clone of repository at choosen location.
+- GitHub will then create a clone of repository at chosen location.
 By default you should be directed to forked repository inside your gitHub account

 ## Credits
 - I want to thank my fantastic mentor, Brian O'Hare, who always helps me with great feedback.